 Research motivation

-Food antigens have been indicated to participate in the etiopathogenesis of IBD.
-The advantages from removing certain foods from daily diet was focused in recent studies.
-A number of IBD patients suffer from food intolerances showing an improvement of well-being by avoiding special nutritive components.
+Food antigens have been suggested to participate in the etiopathogenesis of IBD.
+The advantages from removing certain foods from daily diet was focused on in recent studies.
+A number of IBD patients suffer from food intolerances, and they show an improvement of well-being by avoiding specific nutritive components.
 Previous studies have either researched on the potential involvement of various IgG/IgE subclasses in food intolerance /allergy.
-Although testing for the presence of food-specific IgG/IgE has been regarded as a potential tool for the diagnosis of food intolerance/allergy, the accuracy and clinical utility of such testing remain obscure.
+Although testing for the presence of food-specific IgG/IgEs has been regarded as a potential tool for the diagnosis of food intolerance/allergy, the accuracy and clinical utility of such testing remain unknown.

 Research objectives